Resident234/php.net/pages/www.php.net_function.array-unique.php.md

 ```

-And it&apos;s marginally slower as:
+And it's marginally slower as:

 ```